beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 - which day is the first day of the week for the locale,
 - the list of the day names, starting with the first day of the week for the locale,
 - the last day of the month, or how many days are in the displayed month,
-- and in which column should the first day of the displayed month land,
+- and in which column should the first day of the displayed month land.

+There is a bit of math below, but I promise it's not going to be too complicated!
+I'm going to do my best to explain how it works.

 ### Month Title